 The SEA has committed to the goal of graduating each student from an Oklahoma high school college, career, and citizen ready by 2020 (C3).
 To reach this goal, the SEA itself must think anew about how it operates and provides supports to the LEAs and classroom teachers.
-To help develop a systematic approach that supports the C3 goal, the SEA contracted with the U.S. Education Delivery Institute to help the department transform from being a compliance organization into a service organization, capable of providing the level and type of timely assistance schools need to teach its students at the level required by OAS and as measured by state assessments.
-The SEA has built an Office of Policy Implementation to ensure that the department successfully makes this transition and provides the supports required for OAS implementation as reflected in improved outcomes for students - including ultimately graduating college, career, and citizen ready.
+To help develop a new systematic approach that supports the C3 goal, the SEA has contracted with the U.S. Education Delivery Institute to help the department transform from being a compliance organization into a service organization, capable of providing the level and type of timely assistance schools need to teach its students at the level of the required by CCSS OAS and as measured by PARCC OCCRA testsstate assessments.
+The SEA is buildinghas built an Office of Policy Implementation Delivery Unit to ensure that the department successfully makes this transition and provides the supports required for CCSS OAS implementation as reflected in improved outcomes for students - including ultimately graduating college, career, and citizen ready.

-The goals of the SEA require close alignment of data collections, student performance, and policy.
-The set of data indicators required for the A-F School Grading System, Teacher and Leader Effectiveness, and local decision making will refine the P20 vision for Oklahoma and define the short and long term goals for the SLDS.
-The data systems within the SEA and across P20 education agencies must meet these needs, but in turn the efficiencies achieved by coordinating and synching of indicators across these needs will reinforce these reforms while clarifying accountability for districts, schools, teachers, parents, students, legislators, the business community, the media, and all those interested in the success of PK-12 students in Oklahoma specifically against OAS and state assessments, but also more generally in their success after they graduate from high school as they continue their education and training, and as they begin their careers.
+The delivery goals of the SEA will-require close alignment of data collections, student performance, and policy.
+The set of data indicators required for Delivery, the A-F School Grading System, Teacher and Leader Effectiveness, and local decision making, the will refine the P20 vision for Oklahoma and define the short and long term goals for the SLDS.
+The data systems within the SEA and across P20 education agencies must meet these needs, but in turn the efficiencies achieved by coordinating and synching of indicators across these needs will reinforce these reforms while clarifying accountability for districts, schools, teachers, parents, students, legislators, the business community, the media, and all those interested in the success of PK-12 students in Oklahoma specifically against the OASCommon Core and PARCC OCCRA testsstate assessments, but also more generally in their success after they graduate from high school as they continue their education and training, and as they begin their careers.